FlyingCatCreatures/While-derivation-tree-generator/README.md

 - The conjunction operator (`&`).

 Other than that there are two more changes:
-- Grouping of statements using parentheses is made explicit in the grammar rather than being implicit
+- Grouping of statements using parentheses is made explicit in the grammar by way of parenthesis rather than being implicit
+- Additional comparison operators are made explicit instead of being implicitly handled using other boolean operators
 - There is a way to comment code by use of the '%' character.
 There are no multiline comments though.

 Below is the full grammar specification used: